-Despite his fancy titles and very extensive experience, Holmes never talks down to the reader of this book.
-Holmes’ obvious love of the law and his desire to help others understand this attraction comes through to the reader loud and clear.
+Despite his fancy titles and extensive experience, Holmes never talks down to the reader of this book.
+Holmes’ evident love of the law and his desire to help others understand this attraction is loud and clear to the reader.
 Holmes uses many easy-to-understand examples throughout the essay to make his point.

 The “Bad Man Theory” and “Morality Vs. Law”

-The quality and simplicity of Holmes’ writing is reason enough to attract readers – especially law students.
-His illustrations are obviously chosen from wide experiences and are like vivid pictures flashed on a miniature screen.
+The quality and simplicity of Holmes’ writing are reason enough to attract readers – especially law students.
+His illustrations are chosen from vast experiences and are like vivid pictures flashed on a small screen.

-In other words, a bad man will want to know only what the material consequences of his conduct will be; he will not be motivated by morality or conscience.
+In other words, a bad man will want only to know the material consequences of his conduct; he will not be motivated by morality or conscience.
 This example sets the stage for most of the book.
 Holmes puts a lot of effort into giving examples of the differences between morality and law.

 History and Tradition

 A large portion of the book discusses the importance of history, or tradition, as an essential part of the study of law.
 Holmes tells us that “The rational study of law is still to a large extent the study of history.
 History must be a part of the study, because without it we cannot know the precise scope of rules which it is our business to know.

 It is a part of the rational study, because it is the first step toward an enlightened skepticism, that is, toward a deliberate reconsideration of the worth of those rules.”